joinpursuit/AC3.2/lessons/numbers/exercises/exercises.md

 c.
 Integer types in computers take up a fixed amount of memory.
 d.
 Integers may contain decimals.
 ```
+Ans: C

 #### Question 2.
 Explain why the maximum value of ```UInt8``` is equals 255.
 Why is the maximum value of ```Int8``` 127?

+Ans: UInt does not incorporate negitive numbers and therefore can handle twice the max value of Int.

 #### Question 3.
 Consider the constants below.
 Which code will compile?